cities

 It was particularly difficult for me to enter a gas chamber where mass murder was conducted.
 'The room was disguised as "showers" and equipped with fake shower spouts to mislead the victims and prevent them from refusing to enter the room.
 During a period of 15 to 20 minutes up to 150 people at a time could be suffocated to death through prussic acid poison gas (Zyklon B),' the information sign says.

 In Milgram's own words, "ordinary people, simply doing their jobs, and without any particular hostility on their part, can become agents in a terrible destructive process.
 Moreover, even when the destructive effects of their work become patently clear, and they are asked to carry out actions incompatible with fundamental standards of morality, relatively few people have the resources needed to resist authority."
-I highly recommend you read more about the Milgram experiment
+I highly recommend you read more about the Milgram experiment.

-Were Germans more obedient to authority comparing to other ethnic groups?
+Were Germans more obedient to authority compared to other ethnic groups?
 Maybe.
 But, unfortunately, the rule universally applies to all humans no matter the nationality, race, ethnicity or belief system.
 Knowing we're all inherently flawed, I really hope we did learn our lesson, so this will never happen again.

 8. Lindau Harbour.